aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch.rst

    * ``scale_attn_by_layer_idx`` (boolean): (default: False) determines whether to multiply 1/(layer_idx + 1) to the scale factor.
-   * ``scale`` (float) (default: None): If passed, this scale factor will be applied bypassing the above arguments.
+   * ``scale`` (float) (default: None): If passed, this scale factor will be applied bypassing the all of the previous arguments.
    * ``triton_flash_attention`` (bool): (default: False) If passed, Triton implementation of flash attention will be used.
 This is necessary to supports Attention with Linear Biases (ALiBi) (see next arg).
 Note that this version